Reaper1-1/async-storage/docs/api/errors.md

 ### UnknownError

-A catch-all for cases where the system cannot classify the error.
+A catch-all for errors that cannot be classified into any of the defined categories.

 ## Example of error handling